Minims Chloramphenicol (Chloramphenicol)

 Who Should Not Take Minims Chloramphenicol

-Do not use if you are allergic to chloramphenicol or any ingredients listed.
-Should not be given to children less than 2 years old.
+Do not use if you are allergic to chloramphenicol or any ingredients in this medication.
+This medication should not be given to children under 2 years old.

 Medical Conditions to Discuss

-Check with your doctor if you have: photophobia (light sensitivity), severe eye pain or swelling around the eye, loss of or blurred vision, restricted eye movement, cloudy-looking eyes, large amounts of thick yellow-green discharge, abnormal pupil, eye injury or foreign body in eye, glaucoma, dry eye syndrome, any blood disorders, contact lens use, recent welding without eye protection, current use of other eye medications, eye surgery or laser treatment in past 6 months, individual or family history of bone marrow problems, recent overseas travel, similar past symptoms, or if you feel unwell.
+Tell your doctor if you have: photophobia (light sensitivity), severe eye pain or swelling around the eye, vision loss or blurred vision, restricted eye movement, cloudy-looking eyes, large amounts of thick yellow-green discharge, abnormal pupils, eye injury or foreign body in eye, glaucoma, dry eye syndrome, blood disorders, recent eye surgery or laser treatment in past 6 months, history of bone marrow problems, recent overseas travel, or if you wear contact lenses.

 Pregnancy and Breastfeeding

-Check with your doctor if you are pregnant, planning to become pregnant, breastfeeding, or planning to breastfeed.
+Check with your doctor if you are pregnant, planning to become pregnant, or breastfeeding before using this medication.

 Drug Interactions

-Some medicines may interfere with Minims Chloramphenicol and affect how it works.
+Some medications may interfere with how Minims Chloramphenicol works.

 • Chymotrypsin (an eye drop used during cataract surgery)